perspectivezoom/who-is-hiring-spec/README.md

 **Why not a more machine friendly format, like YAML?**

 A line break after each attribute would balloon the vertical size of posts quite a bit, making the original page of posts not as useful.

+**What if I don't want to share the company name?**

+Put `Stealth Company` or something in the beginning.

 ## Acknowledgements